 Top 10 Very Short Stories With Morals

-These Top 10 Very Short Stories with morals not only inspire your kid but also teach your kid Unity, Kindness, Respect and Responsibility.
+These Top 10 Very Short Stories with morals in English not only inspire your kid but also teach your kid Unity, Kindness, Respect and Responsibility.
+Short moral stories for kids teach the kids life lessons in most easiest and unique way.

 A group of children would play in the garden belonging to a giant each day after school.
 One day, the giant returns home from a seven year visit to his friend, a Cornish ogre.
 Furious at finding the children trespassing, he chases them out and proceeds to build a wall around his garden.